RITlug/ritlug.github.io/talks/_posts/2020-01-24-dead-distros.md

 date: 2020-01-24
 ---

-Henry is gave a fun talk on dead and esoteric Linux distributions.
+Henry gave a fun talk on dead and esoteric Linux distributions.
 Get ready to learn about everything that you are missing out on in your “normal” Linux distro.